Electromagnetic radiation: Properties

-Electrodynamics is the physics of electromagnetic radiation, and electromagnetism is the physical phenomenon associated with the theory of electrodynamics.
+Electromagnetic radiation is produced by accelerating charged particles and can be naturally emitted, as from the Sun and other celestial bodies, or artificially generated for various applications.
+The energy in electromagnetic waves is sometimes called radiant energy.
+The electromagnetic waves' energy does not need a propagating medium to travel through space; they move through a vacuum at the speed of light.

 Electric and magnetic fields obey the properties of superposition.
 Thus, a field due to any particular particle or time-varying electric or magnetic field contributes to the fields present in the same space due to other causes.
 Further, as they are vector fields, all magnetic and electric field vectors add together according to vector addition.
 For example, in optics two or more coherent light waves may interact and by constructive or destructive interference yield a resultant irradiance deviating from the sum of the component irradiances of the individual light waves.
 The electromagnetic fields of light are not affected by traveling through static electric or magnetic fields in a linear medium such as a vacuum.
 However, in nonlinear media, such as some crystals, interactions can occur between light and static electric and magnetic fields—these interactions include the Faraday effect and the Kerr effect.

 In refraction, a wave crossing from one medium to another of different density alters its speed and direction upon entering the new medium.
 The ratio of the refractive indices of the media determines the degree of refraction, and is summarized by Snell's law.
 Light of composite wavelengths (natural sunlight) disperses into a visible spectrum passing through a prism, because of the wavelength-dependent refractive index of the prism material (dispersion); that is, each component wave within the composite light is bent a different amount.